iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.4/report.md

 </p>

 > Dates incorrectly read as US.
 Your item was delivered 01 August 2021...
 When it was delivered 20210108, not 20210801....<br> :date: __2021-01-08 10:24:06__

-> When i first installed the app it was great, but the last few days it repeatedly says my details are wrong and logs me out whenever i try and do anything.<br> :date: __2021-01-08 00:09:14__

 > Looking for cost of posting to Europe (Ireland).
 Can't find on this site!<br> :date: __2021-01-04 12:19:33__